-Young kittens and senior cats typically don’t react to catnip.
-In fact, the trait doesn’t develop until between 3 and 6 months of age.
+11. Young kittens and senior cats typically don’t react to catnip.
+In fact, the trait doesn’t usually develop until between 3 and 6 months of age.

-If made into a tea, catnip can be used by humans as a calming aid, similar to chamomile.
+12. If made into a catnip tea, it can be used by humans as a calming aid, similar to chamomile.

-Nepetalactone is an excellent mosquito repellent.
+13. Nepetalactone is an excellent mosquito repellent.
 It’s said to be ten times more powerful than DEET, a common chemical repellant.
-Unfortunately, it only lasts for a few hours before it become ineffective.
+Unfortunately, it only lasts for a few hours before it becomes ineffective.
 It’s also effective against cockroaches and termites.